 The following design and coding anti-patterns are explained with samples of a real software I developed in Turbo Pascal about 20 years ago.
-Last week, I rewrote it to a pure Java application and published the result in the article An Example of Finite Element Method Simulation in Pure Java and HTML5 with Paper.js Library.
+Last week I re-coded it to a new pure Java application and published the result in the article An Example of Finite Element Method Simulation in Pure Java and HTML5 with Paper.js Library.
+This article is about my experiences with this task.

 The approach of rewriting was straightforward: